 Why shouldn't I purchase an HP or Apple or bring a computer that is not a brand the Citadel services?

-Computer technicians at the Citadel are certified to service Dell computers and there is no charge for our technicians to work on the computer as long as the warranty is current and the student is enrolled and living in the barracks.
+Computer technicians at the Citadel are knowledgeable in the process of repairing Dell computers and there is no charge for our technicians to work on the computer as long as the warranty is current and the student is enrolled and living in the barracks.
 If you bring another brand of computer and it breaks, you must arrange service with the vendor directly to repair it and pay for all associated costs.

 Why are the prices on the recommended systems higher than other PCs online or in retail stores?